Twin Cities Daily Planet

-The Twin Cities Daily Planet, in operation from 2006 until 2019, was an independent website specializing in news events in the Minneapolis – Saint Paul metropolitan area.
-The Twin Cities Daily Planet was a community-edited news source.
+The Twin Cities Daily Planet, in operation from 2005 until 2019, was an independent website specializing in news events in the Minneapolis – Saint Paul metropolitan area.
 It published original reported news articles, articles republished from other local and ethnic media partners, and some content articles published by affiliated local and neighborhood blogs.
-The Daily Planet described itself as a purveyor of "hyperlocal journalism."
-The Daily Planet was profiled in the Columbia Journalism Review in 2011.
+The Daily Planet described itself as "hyperlocal journalism" and was profiled in the Columbia Journalism Review in 2011.

 In 2009, the Daily Planet won overall Minnesota honors as the "best independent online news website" in the annual list of Page One honors bestowed by the Minnesota chapter of the Society of Professional Journalists.